New EU-Turkey migrant deal necessary to solve crisis, FM says

-Foreign Minister Mevlüt Çavuşoğlu highlighted the importance of upholding the migrant deal with European Union, saying that it is more than just receiving money for refugees, as he said Turkey hopes to reach a new migrant deal with the before the end of the month.
+Foreign Minister Mevlüt Çavuşoğlu highlighted the importance of upholding the migrant deal with the EU, saying that it is more than just receiving money for refugees.
+He also said Turkey hopes to sign a new migrant deal with the bloc by the end of the month.

-Speaking on the live broadcast on Anadolu Agency's Editor's Desk, Çavuşoğlu criticized the EU for failing to provide any support to Turkey amid the ongoing crisis in Syria's Idlib.
+Speaking during a live broadcast of Anadolu Agency's Editor's Desk, Çavuşoğlu criticized the EU for failing to provide support to Turkey amid the ongoing crisis in Syria's Idlib.

-He said the EU wants to prevent a new migrant influx but does not give any assistance.
+He said the EU wants to prevent a new migrant influx but does not provide any assistance.

 "The needs of migrants today are different than the situation in 2016," Çavuşoğlu said, adding that Turkey can discuss what can be done under the new conditions.

-He noted that EU visa liberalization for Turkish citizens and update of customs union must be implemented to facilitate a solution for the migrant crisis.
+He noted that EU visa liberalization for Turkish citizens and an update of the customs union must be implemented to facilitate a solution for the migrant crisis.

 Çavuşoğlu also said the EU needs Turkey more than Turkey needs it in order to become a prominent global actor, as Europe's borders start in Turkey's southern and eastern borders.